 - 6.2 achieve access to adequate and equitable sanitation and hygiene for all

 - 6.4 substantially increase water-use efficiency across all sectors.

-In an infrastructure-intensive sector, improving access and service quality to meet the SDGs cannot be done without massive investments.
-Around the developing world, the water sector appears chronically under-funded and inefficent.
-In this context, Public-private partnerships (PPPs) can be viewed as one of the tools (among others) available to governments for improving the performance and financial sustainability of the water sector.
+Water is also crucial to food security and irrigation, and is affected by climate change.
+In an infrastructure-intensive sector, improving access and service quality to meet the SDGs cannot be done without massive investment.
+Around the developing world, the water sector is chronically under-funded and inefficient.
+In this context, Public-private partnerships (PPPs) can be a mechanism (among others) to help governments fund much needed investment and bring technology and efficiency that can improve the performance and financial sustainability of the water sector.